Morné Morkel: International career

-Final years

 In August 2017, Morkel was named in a World XI side to play three Twenty20 International matches against Pakistan in the 2017 Independence Cup in Lahore.

 During the third Test of the series against Australia in 2018, which was his last international series, Morkel became the fifth bowler for South Africa to take 300 wickets in Tests.
 He took two wickets in the last Test match and South Africa eventually won the match by a margin of 492 runs.
 The series was also won by South Africa, which was the first series win by South Africa against Australia on home soil since the series in 1969–70.

 Domestic career

-South African domestic career

 In the 2004–05 season, Morkel played three more first class matches.
 Easterns, who had been placed in the second-tier UCB Provincial Cup and replaced by the franchise team Titans from Centurion, did not field Morkel for any of the first four games, but played him in their final game of the season against Border.
 In that Morkel took his first five-wicket-haul, though Border won by eight wickets after Easterns conceded 383 for nine and 108 for two.
 He also took nine wickets against the touring Zimbabweans, playing for a Combined XI of Easterns and Northerns, in which rain "rescued" the Zimbabweans from defeat.
 Morkel earned the call up to the first-tier Titans for the final game of the SuperSport Series season, and took three for 90 on the first day, which he improved to five for 122 before their opponents Western Province Boland declared.
 The Titans drew the match after following on, and Morkel ended the 2004–05 season with 20 first class wickets at a bowling average of 18.20.
 His no-ball ratio also improved, with 24 from 128.1 overs.

 The 2006–07 season began with the renamed Standard Bank Cup, now known as the MTN Domestic Championship, where Morkel missed the first four games and instead played provincial cup cricket for Easterns.
 However, after the Titans had lost three successive games, Morkel replaced Pieter de Bruyn in the eleven, and conceded 17 runs from nine overs as the Titans successfully defended 213 in 45 overs against former internationals Murray Goodwin and HD Ackerman of the Warriors.
 With Morkel, the team won two and lost three games, but still finished last in the league stage and did not qualify for the semi-finals.
 However, no bowler in the MTN Championship with more than five wickets had a lower bowling average than Morkel's 19.